Writing together

 Meetings

-May 2024
+July 2024

-"Spring is the time of plans and projects."
-(Leo Tolstoy, Anna Karenina),
+"Spring is the time of plans and projects".
+(Leo Tolstoy, Anna Karenina).

 We met in Waterloo and Charmaine Pollard facilitated a group coaching session that helped us fire up our imagination and focused us on individual writing projects .
 We went away with a detailed plan of how to turn them into reality, along with the opportunity to ask for feedback from a ready-made focus group of our peers.
 We will also be held accountable for our actions.